c-atagec/myblog/content/_index.md

 ## I'm a self taught frontend developer.

-I love wandering in dungeons of CSS and look for hidden treasure chests.
+I am a front-end developer passionate about VueJS and CSS.
 I always try to create new learning models outside of traditional learning techniques.

 I enjoy turning theoretical concepts into small visual bits.